PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

    The output should be as shown:

    ![](./images/azure-arc-09.png)

-   >Wait for 5 mins before performing the next step

 2. Navigate to **Azure-Arc RG->AzureArcAKSCluster1->Configurations**.
 Ensure that the operator state status should show as **installed**